Frequently Asked Questions

 Q. How do I request a letter of verification stating my expected graduation date?

-A. The Office of the Registrar can provide a letter certifying your expected graduation term in the interim between when you have completed your program’s requirements (had your dissertation accepted) and the actual posting of the degree by the Registrar’s office.
+The Office of the Registrar can provide a letter showing your expected graduation term in the interim between when you have completed your program’s requirements (had your dissertation accepted) and the actual posting of the degree by the Registrar’s office.
 Current students can request such a letter via their student portal under the "Study List & Grades" tab.

 Q. When do I receive my diploma?